Reese Smith Jr. Field

-Reese Smith Jr. Field is a baseball venue located on the campus of Middle Tennessee State University in Murfreesboro, Tennessee, United States.
-It is home to the Middle Tennessee Blue Raiders baseball team, a member of the Division I Conference USA.
+Reese Smith Jr. Field is a baseball park located on the campus of Middle Tennessee State University (MTSU) in Murfreesboro, Tennessee, United States.
+It is home of the Middle Tennessee Blue Raiders baseball team, a member of the Division I Conference USA.
 The park was built in 1979 and has a capacity of 2,600 people.
 It was renovated in 1989.

 The field is named after Reese Smith, Jr., a former baseball player at Middle Tennessee.
-The field was officially dedicated to him on April 12, 1983.
+The field was dedicated to him on April 12, 1983.

-Renovations/Features
+Renovations/features

 In 1989, the field was significantly renovated.
 Seating capacity was increased to its current 2,600.
 Additionally, new backstops and fences were constructed.

 Other features of the field include a press box, concessions, bullpens, hitting cages, and an underground sprinkler system.

 In 1998, the Stephen B. Smith Clubhouse and Indoor Training Facility was built.
 The facility features a lounge, trophy case, lockers, indoor training area, and coaches' offices.
 It is attached to the field itself with a brick and iron fence.